NEET UG 2025

 1. Nationality

-Minimum Age: Candidates must have completed 17 years on or before 31 December 2026.
+• Minimum Age: 17 years as on 31 December of the admission year

 3. Educational Qualification

-Candidates must have passed (or be appearing in) Class 12 or equivalent with:
+Candidates must have completed or be appearing in Class 12 with:

 5. Number of Attempts